ULHPC/tutorials/sequential/basics/README.md

 (access)$> sbatch ./launcher.stressme-serial.sh
 ```

-_Hint_: for the lazy persons, just run:
+_Hint_: still for the lazy persons, just run:

 ``` bash
 # Note: you may want/need to run it under the dedicated reservation set for the training event